-Analysis: Assad has won a battle, but not the war for Syria
+Analysis: Assad is winning a battle, but not the war for Syria

 Story highlights

-- Syrian leader may have captured Aleppo, but the war is far from over, analysts say
+- Syrian leader may be near capturing Aleppo, but the war is far from over, analysts say

 - ISIS' attack on Palmyra is a reminder of just how fluid the battlefield remains in parts of Syria

-(CNN)The Syrian regime's capture of eastern Aleppo changes the face of the country's horrendous civil war; the fortunes of the many rebel groups arrayed against it have rarely seemed so bleak.
+(CNN)The Syrian regime's near capture of eastern Aleppo changes the face of the country's horrendous civil war; the fortunes of the many rebel groups arrayed against it have rarely seemed so bleak.
 But few observers expect them to sue for peace or lay down their arms.

 A new phase of the conflict beckons, one in which the government led by Bashar al-Assad tries to consolidate its gains, as ruthlessly as it wishes, while its ever-more radicalized opponents revert to insurgent tactics.